 Bone-modifying (strengthening) drugs can treat bone problems caused by multiple myeloma as well as prevent further bone damage from occurring.
 Myeloma cells in the bone marrow can lead to bone lesions and the destruction of bone.
 Contact your doctor as soon as you begin to feel any pain.

-Stem cell transplantation may be recommended (see Stem Cell Transplantation, page 11).
+Stem cell transplantation may be recommended.
 An autologous (auto) transplant uses the patient’s own stem cells, which are collected, filtered, processed and frozen.
 High-dose chemotherapy and sometimes full-body radiation therapy (conditioning) are given to destroy cancer cells.
 Then the reserved stem cells are thawed and infused back into the patient’s body.
 This therapy may also be used to treat amyloidosis.
-Another option that may be used is an allogeneic (allo) transplant.
+Another option is an allogeneic (allo) transplant, which uses donor cells.

 Radiation therapy may be used for localized myeloma or bone pain that does not lessen with chemotherapy (see Figure 3).